 As of December 9, 2020, Liberty Street Advisors, Inc. became the adviser to the Fund.
 The Fund’s portfolio managers did not change.
 Effective April 30, 2021, the Fund changed its name from the “SharesPost 100 Fund” to “The Private Shares Fund.”
 Effective July 7, 2021, the Fund made changes to its investment strategy.
 In addition to directly investing in private companies, the Fund may also invest in private investments in public equity (“PIPEs”) where the issuer is a special purpose acquisition company (“SPAC”), and profit sharing agreements.

 Investors should consider the investment objectives, risks, charges and expenses carefully before investing.
-For a prospectus with this and other information about The Private Shares Fund (the "Fund"), please download here, visit the Fund’s website at PrivateSharesFund.com or call 1-855-551-5510.
+For a prospectus with this and other information about The Private Shares Fund (the "Fund"), please download here, or call 1-855-551-5510.
 Read the prospectus carefully before investing.

 All investing involves risk including the possible loss of principal.
-The Fund is a closed-end interval fund.
 Shares in the Fund are highly illiquid, and can be sold by shareholders only in the quarterly repurchase program of the Fund which allows for up to 5% of the Fund's outstanding shares at NAV to be redeemed each quarter.
 Due to transfer restrictions and the illiquid nature of the Fund's investments, you may not be able to sell your shares when, or in the amount that, you desire.
 The Fund intends to primarily invest in securities of private, late-stage, venture-backed growth companies.
 There are significant potential risks relating to investing in such securities.
 Because most of the securities in which the Fund invests are not publicly traded, the Fund's investments will be valued by Liberty Street Advisors, Inc. (the "Investment Adviser") pursuant to fair valuation procedures and methodologies adopted by the Board of Trustees.
 While the Fund and the Investment Adviser will use good faith efforts to determine the fair value of the Fund's securities, value will be based on the parameters set forth by the prospectus.
 As a consequence, the value of the securities, and therefore the Fund's Net Asset Value (NAV), may vary.

 There are significant potential risks associated with investing in venture capital and private equity-backed companies with complex capital structures.
 The Fund focuses its investments in a limited number of securities, which could subject it to greater risk than that of a larger, more varied portfolio.
 There is a greater focus in technology securities that could adversely affect the Fund’s performance.
 The Fund's quarterly repurchase policy may require the Fund to liquidate portfolio holdings earlier than the Investment Adviser would otherwise do so and may also result in an increase in the Fund's expense ratio.
-Portfolio holdings of private companies that become publicly traded likely will be subject to more volatile market fluctuations than when private, and the Fund may not be able to sell shares at favorable prices.
-Such companies frequently impose lock-ups that would prohibit the Fund from selling shares for a period of time after an initial public offering (IPO).
+Portfolio holdings of private companies that become publicly traded likely will be subject to more volatile market fluctuations than when private, and the Fund may not be able to sell shares at favorable prices, such companies frequently impose lock-ups that would prohibit the Fund from selling shares for a period of time after an initial public offering (IPO).
 Market prices of public securities held by the Fund may decline substantially before the Investment Adviser is able to sell the securities.